WhereIsLijah/portfolio-site/README.md

 # portfolio-site
-A simple portfolio website built with Django
+A simple portfolio website built with HTML & CSS